 Who knows what hacker horrors – or annoying ads – might lurk in your device’s cache?
-Wiping them out could solve a problem or two for you.
+Wiping them out could free up data usage and solve a problem or two.
 Here’s how the process goes:

 - Turn off your phone.

-- With your phone turned off, hold the Power button and Volume up (though depending on the model, you might need to use the Volume down or Volume up + Home) button to engage Recovery mode.
+- With your phone turned off, hold the Power button and Volume up (though, depending on the model, you might need to use the Volume down or Volume up + Home) button to engage the Recovery mode.

 - If the Google logo or Android mascot appears, wait for the No Command message to show up and then hold the Power button and press Volume up once.

 - Using the Volume controls, navigate to the recovery mode menu and find the Wipe cache partition.
 Select it by using the Power button and confirm that you want to wipe it.

 This is a harmless procedure, and it might help.
 On older phones, it might even clear up some significant space!

 Carry out a factory reset